hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

-For completeness, it is noted that an earlier version of the specification suggested using a XoT specific ALPN to negotiate TLS connections that supported only a limited set of queries (SOA, XRFs) however this did not gain support.
+For completeness, it is noted that an earlier version of the specification suggested using a XoT specific ALPN to negotiate TLS connections that supported only a limited set of queries (SOA, XRFs), however, this did not gain support.
 Reasons given included additional code complexity and proxies having no natural way to forward the ALPN signal to DNS nameservers over TCP connections.